THU-KEG/OmniEvent/README.md

 ]
 ```

-## Customized Use of OmniEvent
+# Train your Own Model with OmniEvent
 OmniEvent can help users easily train and evaluate their customized models on a specific dataset.

 We show a step-by-step example of using OmniEvent to train and evlauate an ***Event Detection*** model on ***ACE-EN*** dataset in the ***Seq2Seq*** paradigm.
 More examples are shown in [examples](./examples)
-### Step 1: Process the dataset into the unified format
+## Step 1: Process the dataset into the unified format
 We provide standard data processing scripts for commonly-adopted datasets.
 Checkout the details in [scripts/data_processing](./scripts/data_processing).
 ```shell
 dataset=ace2005-en  # the dataset name